esarks/SkylerThomas2/02_chapter-01-my-swamp-secular.md

 The swamp is where connection dies.
 From yourself.
 From others.
 From what's real and true.
 In the swamp, you stop asking if you're loved and start wondering if you're even lovable.
 You stop reaching out and start shutting down.

+Brené Brown, whose research has explored human connection for decades, puts it this way:

+> "Connection is why we're here; it is what gives purpose and meaning to our lives.
+The power of connection and the fear of disconnection have driven human behavior since the beginning of time."
+>
+> — Brené Brown, *Daring Greatly*

 Connection is oxygen for the soul.
 Cut it off long enough, and something inside you begins to suffocate.

+That's what the swamp does—it suffocates connection.
+And without connection, you slowly die inside.

 Let's be honest about what the swamp actually is: